Quality Assurance & Testing Standards

 Sample Extraction

 A representative sample from each production batch is drawn and prepared for analytical testing.
-Sampling is conducted batch-by-batch — not by compound category or periodic spot-check.
+Sampling is conducted batch by batch, not by compound category or periodic spot-check.

 Step 03